AriFordsham/GHCWiki/dwarf.md

 execution is definitely a good idea.
 We hope that some experience will help us improve the situation.

+## Features

+There main components to GHC's DWARF support are:

+- The generation of debugging symbols in generated object code when `-g` is passed to GHC

+  - This enables seeing and using them in tools like `gdb`, `valgrind`, `perf` etc.
+- "stack unwinding" support: The GHC runtime being able to print stack traces:

+  - when it crashes
+  - when requested by sending a signal to the RTS
+  - via the `GHC.ExecutionStack` API

+You can read more about them on [DWARF/Status](dwarf/status).

+On using these features:

+- Stack unwinding support is enabled by passing `--enable-dwarf-unwind` at GHC build-configuration time.
+- Debugging symbols are generated when you compile Haskell modules to object files by passing `-g`.
+- `--enable-dwarf-unwind` and -`g` are technically independent (`-g` can be useful for other tools even when GHC's own stack unwinding support is disabled), but stack unwinding support in GHC when `-g` was not given to compiled code is quite useless because there won't be much content in printed stack traces (details on that below).
+- The debugging symbols can be stripped (removed) after the build using e.g. the Unix `strip` tool.
+- When using `Cabal`, `-g` passed to GHC is controlled by the `--enable-debug-info` flag, and stripping of debugging symbols controlled by `--enable-library-stripping` and `--enable-executable-stripping`.

 ## Basic Set-Up